ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 ## Independent of Congestion Signals {#not-cc}

-Throughput advice signals are not a substitute for congestion feedback.
+Throughput advice signals are not a substitute for congestion feedback or congestion control.
+Congestion signals,
-Congestion signals, such as acknowledgments or ECN markings {{?ECN=RFC3168}}, provide information on loss and delay that indicate the real-time condition of a network path.
+such as acknowledgments or ECN markings {{?ECN=RFC3168}}{{?WHY-ECN=RFC8087}}, provide information on loss and delay that indicate the real-time condition of a network path.
 Congestion signals might indicate a throughput limit